Kidnapping Site of Mary Jemison

 Painting that depicts the Raid and Abduction

-The North American French and Indian War, known as the Seven Years War in Europe, pitted the French and their Indian allies against the British.
+The North American French and Indian War, known as the Seven Years' War in Europe, pitted the French and their Indian allies against the British.
 This was a global power struggle with severe local implications.
 Particularly vulnerable were the frontier families that settled in the hinterland, far from the aid of British military forces.
-Raids such as this one were commonplace as the opposing sides struggled for dominance in areas where farms were dispersed, and in terrain that was difficult to defend without substantial organized military forces.
+Raids such as this one were commonplace as the opposing sides struggled for dominance in areas where farms were dispersed and terrain difficult to defend without substantial organized military forces.

-Mary Jemison's family and her neighbors comprised a group of Scots-Irish settlers that were eking out a living by clearing and farming this land.
-This was the frontier at the time, and was generally beyond the limits recognized as British territory.
+Mary Jemison's family and her neighbors comprised a group of Scots-Irish settlers who were making a living by clearing and farming this land.
+This was the frontier at the time and was generally beyond the limits recognized as British territory.
 This exposed settlers to harassment by the French and their Indian allies.

-The account of Mary Jemision's abduction and subsequent life among the American Indians is documented in the book "A Narrative of the Life of Mrs. Mary Jemison" wherein Mary narrates the story of her life to author James Seaver, in 1823, when she was approximately 82 years old.
-The incredible story recounts her life among the native population and provides the reader with a unique look at the native culture from someone immersed in it over the course of colonial and post-revolutionary Pennsylvania and New York.
-It all started right here.
+The account of Mary Jemision's abduction and subsequent life among the American Indians is documented in the book "A Narrative of the Life of Mrs. Mary Jemison," in which Mary narrates the story of her life to author James Seaver in 1823.
+At that tie, she was approximately 82 years old.
+The incredible story recounts her life among the native population and provides the reader with a unique look at the native culture from someone immersed in it throughout colonial and post-revolutionary Pennsylvania and New York.

 Seaver, James E. 1824.
 A Narrative of the Life of Mrs. Mary Jemison, The Project Gutenberg.
 Accessed April 24th 2020. https://www.gutenberg.org/files/6960/6960-h/6960-h.htm.